DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 :::

-It is highly recommended to make use of the `ex-turntable/traverser:sensor testing mode`{.interpreted-text role="ref"} to validate both the home and limit sensors are working correctly when in traverser mode.
+It is highly recommended to make use of the `ex-turntable/traverser:sensor testing mode` to validate both the home and limit sensors are working correctly when in traverser mode.
 ::::